 The following poem entitled, ‘Believe,’ was written on June 30, 2009…the day I was laid off from my job.
 Although I was quickly rehired, I was overwhelmed with emotion.
 It’s not easy to have something that you love taken away from you so unfairly.
 But such is life, as it’s not always fair.
 At that moment, I couldn’t do anything else besides try to keep the faith and believe.

-When darkness burries the sun,
+When darkness buries the sun,

 And the world is upon my shoulders,